 - Keep the Reward: When Bodie manages to return Scott back to his parents.
 They state they plan to move their weather machine out of fear of their son being in danger again.
 In the process offering Bodie to be their lighting maker for saving their son, a chance to legitimately scare people.
 Bodie considers it but realizes Hagardorn will still be in it's drought and be unable to thrive.
 He turns it down and offers to return their son if he falls again only if they continue providing the weather to the area.
 The couple agree.

 - Magic Wand: Miz Bijou's wields one in the form of a spatula.
-Apparently this is a source of contention among her kind but the comic doesn't dwell into it.
+Apparently this is a source of contention among her kind but the comic doesn't dwell into it as of yet.